 Impact of Bad User Experience

 The vast majority of mobile app developers have got that right: user experience is extremely important in order for apps to be successful and great revenue generators.
 But getting user experience design and creation in your process – whether you are building an app, game or website – the process of building better user experience must be in.
-How can mobile developers add user experience and monitoring success of it in their development process and how to get started with it?
+How can mobile developers add user experience and monitoring the success of it in their development process and how to get started with it?

-Luckily, there are great mobile monitoring solutions available for native applications, games and mobile websites to ensure that user experience is meet and mobile products can generate the revenue.
+Luckily, there are great mobile monitoring solutions available for native applications, games and mobile websites to ensure that user experience is meet and mobile products can generate revenue.
 But this must be adopted early in the process, while the product is still under the development.

-The most common impacts of bad user experiences provided with mobile apps are lost revenue, decreased efficiency and productivity (disengaged developers -> users), apparent negative hits on your brand and increased customer acquisition costs (and lower timetime value of existing customers).
+The most common impacts of bad user experiences provided with mobile apps are lost revenue, decreased efficiency and productivity (disengaged developers -> users), apparent negative hits on your brand and increased customer acquisition costs (and lower lifetime value of existing customers).
 Those are clearly the most meaningful impacts of bad user experience and pretty much all of that derives from not being focused on user experience.
 The exposure is spread around financial, usability and person/user related metrics: missed sales – missed revenue, less engaged and dissatisfied users, and less motivated developers.

 Lost Revenue Due to Poor User Experience

-The costs associated with investing in a great user experience are typically tangible and measurable in terms of investment costs.
+The costs associated with investing in great user experience are typically tangible and measurable in terms of investment costs.
 However, investing in building better user experience should be looked at the big picture.
 In fact, it’s something should be also looked from point of not doing or investing in it: What are the costs of not providing great user experiences with your mobile products.

-A bad or slow performance of a mobile application leads to instant loss of potential revenue.
+Bad or slow performance of a mobile application leads to an instant loss of potential revenue.
 When users get a wrong impression, or simply bad experience is delivered via your app, game or mobile website, users tend to leave these sort of products and go for something smoother and a better product, whether it is functioning well, is slick and simply does the job better.
 Instant loss of revenue is imminent if your in-app purchases, consumption of services or other revenue generating method is not usable or doesn’t meet the expectation that users have for it.

 Decreased Efficiency and Productivity – Internally and Externally